robnolen/aws-security-workshops/threat-detection/docs/01-environment-setup.md

 ![Detective Controls](../images/01-detective-controls.png)

-After you have successfully setup your environment, you can proceed to the next module, **[Attack Simulation](../docs/02-attack-simulation.md)**.
+After you have successfully setup your environment, you can proceed to the next module: **[Module 2 - Attack Simulation](../docs/02-attack-simulation.md)**.

 ## Troubleshooting